-I am currently working on the documentary from birth to death (from stable to slaughterhouse).
-You can follow the progress on this page.
+I am currently working on the documentary called - Animals are not the Beasts - You can follow the progress on this page.

-A mega truck stops in front of the slaughterhouse, where I am making my documentary.
+-The bleeding heart of the mother cows- A mega truck stops in front of the slaughterhouse, where I am making my documentary.
 The livestock truck only has a small opening at the top.
 There are many noises around me but suddenly I hear a soft moan from the cattle truck.
 For a while I listen to the sound, it is a groan of pain, chronic pain.
 These are mother cows, however the dairy industry calls them dairy cows.
 They are not old at all.
 Every year they have been raped by an inseminator (human being) and have to give birth to a calf, calves that they were never allowed to see or feel and to whom they could never give their mother love.
-Mother cows in the dairy industry are just there to produce milk, lots and lots of milk, until they are completely milked out.
-The mother cows are then taken to the slaughterhouse to be killed, often without stunning (halal).
+Mother cows in the dairy industry are just there to produce milk, lots and lots of milk, until they are completely milked out and collapse.
+The mother cows are then taken (towed in a truck) to the slaughterhouse to be killed, often without stunning (halal).
 They scrape the remaining skin, muscles and blood vessels from her bones and they call that leather and flesh.
 I feel powerless, but apparently I was the only one there in front of the slaughterhouse who felt this way because no one looked up from the moaning of their pain.
 With my camera I try to capture a glimpse of them through the narrow opening in the cattle truck.
-Seeing their shaky and frail bodies still gives me heartache every day and the bleeding heart of the mother cows became my bleeding heart too.
+Seeing their shaky and frail bodies still gives me heartache every day and the bleeding heart of the mother cows became my bleeding heart too. - Did you know that cows are very sensitive, social, intelligent and above all incredibly sweet animals -

 In September 2022 I was at a pig slaughterhouse for my documentary.
 Pigs that have been fattened in mega stables but also the mother pigs (see video below) that have suffered their short lives in cages are slaughtered here.
 You can see that almost all of them have ear and eye infections and some even have tumors.
 Many trucks are closed so that no one can see the pigs suffer.
 Pigs are very intelligent animals and their eyes are almost similar to those of humans.